London to Brighton: Main cast

+Reception

+Box office

+The film's box office earnings grossed $449,700, with $6,700 in its opening weekend of U.S. & Canada of 10 February 2008.

-Critical reception
+Critical response

-The film received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reports that the film has a 67% approval rating, based on 27 reviews.
+The film received generally positive reviews from critics for its performances, atmosphere and storyline, though its pacing, dark tone and ending had more mixed response.
+The review aggregator website Rotten Tomatoes reports that the film has a 72% approval rating, based on 29 reviews.
 The website's consensus reads, "With its grimy sets, taut storyline, and relentless sense of doom, London to Brighton is an auspicious directorial debut by Paul Andrew Williams."
 Metacritic reports that the film has an average score of 55 out of 100, based on seven critics, indicating "mixed or average reviews".

 Awards and nominations

 The film won a British Independent Film Award for Best Achievement in Production.
 Williams won the Golden Hitchcock award at the Dinard Festival of British Cinema, the New Director's Award at the Edinburgh International Film Festival, Best Feature Film at the Foyle Film Festival, and a Jury Prize at the Raindance Film Festival.